Khan/style-guides/style/react.md

     }
     ```

-4. If `state` depends on `props`, define it in the constructor.
+5. If `state` depends on `props`, define it in the constructor.

     Example:

     ```jsx
-    class Bar extends React.Component {
+    class Bar extends Component {
         constructor(props) {
             super(props);   // must be called first
             this.state = {